-Erythritol has 60–80% of the sweetness of sugar, with only 0.2 calories per gram compared to 4 calories per gram in table sugar (2).
+Erythritol has 60–80% of the sweetness of sugar, with only 0.2 calories per gram compared with 4 calories per gram in table sugar (

 The oligosaccharides in Swerve Sweetener are made by adding enzymes to starchy root vegetables.
 The company that makes Swerve does not reveal which vegetables or enzymes are used in this process (1).

-Oligosaccharides can be made up of the simple sugars fructose or galactose, but it’s unknown which of these types Swerve contains.
+Oligosaccharides can comprise the simple sugars fructose or galactose, but it’s unknown which of these types Swerve contains.

 Natural flavors are substances that manufacturers add to products to improve their taste.

 The Food and Drug Administration (FDA) defines natural flavors as substances extracted from edible plant and animal parts, as well as those produced using yeast or enzymes (4).